patrickbucher/daily-haskell/diary.md

+# Day 26 (Tu, 2025-09-02)

+Little time today, since I had to prepare today's lessons in the morning after a heavy headache today after teaching.

+However, I managed to finished the instruction part of the chapter.
+There must be something wrong with the minimax implementation, because the bot is absolutely beatable.
+I need to figure that out.
+(Probably it's just a typo in the code I copied from the book.)

+I'll tackle the exercises tomorrow, finally.

 # Day 25 (Mo, 2025-09-01)

 I continued working through chapter 11 and managed to finish the part about the minimax algorithm.
 My decision to use `Maybe` instead of empty or singleton lists fired a bit back, but I managed to find a workaround for it.